Azure/azure-sdk/docs/general/design.md

 The return value from a conditional operation must be carefully considered.
 For safe operators (e.g. GET), return a `Response<T>` from the conditional request.
 However, throw an error if the `Value` is accessed, since there is no value in the body to reference.
 For unsafe operators (e.g. PUT, DELETE, or POST), throw a specific error when a `Precondition Failed` or `Conflict` result is received.
 This allows the consumer to do something different in the case of conflicting results.

-{% include requirement/SHOULD %} accept a `conditions` parameters (which takes an enumerated type) on service methods that allow a conditional check on the service.
+{% include requirement/SHOULD %} accept a `conditions` parameter (which takes an enumerated type) on service methods that allow a conditional check on the service.

-{% include requirement/MUST %} include the `ETag` field as part of the object model when conditional operations are supported.
+{% include requirement/SHOULD %} include the `ETag` field as part of the object model when conditional operations are supported.

-{% include requirement/SHOULD %} accept additional boolean parameters on service methods as necessary to enable conditional checks on the service.
+{% include requirement/SHOULD %} accept an additional boolean parameter on service methods as necessary to enable conditional checks on the service.

-{% include requirement/SHOULD %} return a `Response<T>` when a `304 Not Modified` response is received from the service due to a conditional check.
-If the value of such a response is accessed, throw an error.
+{% include requirement/SHOULDNOT %} throw an error when a `304 Not Modified` response is received from the service, unless such errors are idiomatic to the language.

 {% include requirement/SHOULD %} throw a distinct error when a `412 Precondition Failed` response or a `409 Conflict` response is received from the service due to a conditional check.